Presidency of Joseph Estrada: Subic Bay leadership dispute

-After winning the 1998 presidential elections on May of that year, newly elected president Estrada issued Administrative Order No. 1, which ordered the removal of Richard Gordon as chairman of the Subic Bay Metropolitan Authority (SBMA).
+After winning the 1998 presidential elections on May of that year, newly elected president Estrada issued Administrative Order No. 1, which ordered the removal of Dick Gordon as chairman of the Subic Bay Metropolitan Authority (SBMA).
 Estrada appointed Felicito Payumo, Gordon's critic and congressman of Bataan as new chairman.
 Gordon refused to step down, stating that his re-appointment from the Ramos administration gave him civil service protection.
 The removal process was not easy; hundreds of volunteers and paid people barricated the gates of SBMA and Gordon locked himself inside the SBMA Administrative Office Building 229.
 After this, Gordon was dubbed a dictator because he rebelled against an executive order.
 The issue sparked the interest local and foreign press known as the Showdown at Subic.

 Gordon filed for a temporary restraining order before the local court.
 The local court of Olongapo granted Gordon's request but Payumo's party filed an appeal before the Court of Appeals (CA).
 The CA reversed the local court's ruling and it was affirmed by the Supreme Court.
 With the Supreme Court decision, Gordon called Payumo and turned over the reins of SBMA at the Subic Bay Yacht Club two months later on September 3, 1998.
 Together with the Subic volunteers, they cleaned up the facility.